 History

-Irish dance is commonly (and erroneously) referred to as 'Riverdance' in ye olde post-1995 vernacular.
+Irish step dance is commonly (and erroneously) referred to as 'Riverdance' in ye olde post-1995 vernacular.
 No Irish dancer would ever use that term outside of its proper use: a show.
 Riverdance is a show comprised of multiple dance forms.
 Irish step dance is a folk dance that evolved in Ireland and spread across the world due to, among other things, the Irish diaspora and Riverdance's popularity in the 1990s.
 It is characterized by a lack of upper body movement, most notably arms at the sides, and dynamic rhythmic step dancing coupled with lighter softshoe.

 I'll get this part out of the way first because I know it's what the people want to know most of all: no, we don't really know why Irish dance doesn't use arms in solo dancing.